You are here

 Tours that require tickets

 There are several major attractions that do require advance tickets.
 These tickets are usually free or have a minimal charge.
 If you want to ride to the top of the 555-foot Washington Monument for stunning, 365-degree views of the nation’s capital, you’ll need to get tickets.
 There are two ways to secure tickets.
 Free, same-day, timed tickets are distributed every morning beginning at 8:30 a.m. at the Washington Monument Lodge on 15th Street.
 These are distributed on a first-come, first-served basis and go quickly.
 You’ll want to get in the line early, especially in the warmer months.
 You can also order advance tickets online.
 You’ll be charged a $1.50 service fee on each ticket.
 Visit the NPS’s Washington Monument page for more information.
+However, at this time, the Monument is undergoing repairs - check this page for updates before you plan your visit.

 Tours of the U.S. Capitol also need to be arranged in advance.
 Free reservations can be made via the visitthecapitol.gov website.
 Guided tours begin at the Capitol Visitor Center and include a 13-minute intro film, along with visits to the Crypt, the Rotunda and National Statuary Hall.
 Visitors can also request a staff-led tour through their Senator or Congress person.